pfultz2/Tick/doc/src/index.md

     >;
 };
 ```
-And then we can use a simple requires clause in our functions:
+And then we can use a simple requires clause in our function to check the type requirements:
 ```cpp
 template<class T, TICK_REQUIRES(is_incrementable<T>())>
 void increment(T& x)